About the Camp

 A Typical Day

 N.B.
-Items in blue are only for campers staying overnight at our residential events.
+Items in blue are only for residential campers.

 |Early||Early waking campers should stay in their rooms or their lounge area until 8.00 am.|